-When we think of emotional support animals, dogs and cats typically come to mind, but did you know that alligators (well, one alligator really) are used in that way, too?
+When we think of emotional support animals, dogs and cats typically come to mind, but did you know that alligators (well, one alligator, really) can be ESAs, too?

-Let's define what emotional support animals are: emotional support animals, or ESAs for short, are animals that provide comfort and support to the well-being of a person, typically helping people struggling with mental illness of sorts.
+Emotional support animals, or ESAs for short, are animals that provide comfort and support to the well-being of a person, typically helping people struggling with mental illness or conditions like anxiety or depression.
 Under the U.S. law, an emotional support animal is not a pet.
-While this type of service animal is usually dogs or cats, some people like to go a more, um, nontraditional way so to speak -- like an emotional support alligator, for example.
+While this type of service animal is usually dogs or cats, some people like to go a more, um, nontraditional way-- like an emotional support alligator, for example.

 Yes, emotional support alligators are a thing!
-Crazy as it seems, but there are people who own pet alligators, so we guess an emotional support alligator is not too far out of the realm of possibilities, right?
-Take Wally for instance, a 5-foot-long emotional support alligator -- he even likes to snuggle!
+Crazy as it seems, but there are people who own pet alligators.
+So an emotional support alligator is not too far out of the realm of possibilities, right?
+Take Wally, for instance.
+He's a 5-foot-long emotional support alligator -- he even likes to snuggle!

 Wally: The Emotional Support Alligator